Revel in Traditional Culture and Nature! Three-Day Itineraries in Himeji

 Photo by Pixta

-Craving Chinese cuisine while visiting Japan?
-Or you happen to be around Tokyo, wondering what to do next?
-There is no better place to visit than the Chinatown in Yokohama, also known as Yokohama Chukagai.
-It is the largest Chinatown in Japan and a must-visit for its fabulous food, sightseeing spots, and lively atmosphere.
+Craving some Chinese cuisine while visiting Japan?
+Or do you happen to be around Tokyo, looking for your next spot to explore?
+Then there is no better place for you to visit than the Chinatown in Yokohama, also known as Yokohama Chukagai.
+It is the largest Chinatown in Japan and a must-visit for its fabulous food, sightseeing, and lively atmosphere.
 The vibrancy of this area will make you want to visit again and again.

-Chinatown in Yokohama is close to the Minato Mirai area other shopping and sightseeing neighborhoods and is easily accessible via public transportation on both JR and Minato Mirai lines.
-Read this article to learn six must-see places and activities to make the most out of your trip to Chinatown.
+Chinatown in Yokohama is close to the Minato Mirai area, other shopping and sightseeing neighborhoods, and is easily accessible via public transportation on both the JR and Minato Mirai lines.
+In this article you'll learn about ten must-see places and activities to make the most out of your trip to Chinatown.

 1. Marvel at the Gorgeous Gates